Maria T. Daviess: Personal life

 In 1839, she married Maj.
-William Newton Daviess (1811–1881), son of Capt.
-Samuel Daviess, and nephew of Col. Joseph Hamilton Daveiss.
+William Newton Daviess (1811–1881), the son of Capt.
+Samuel Daviess, and the nephew of Col. Joseph Hamilton Daveiss.
 Maj.
 William Daviess lived on a beautiful estate called "Hayfields," at 122 East Poplar Street, near Harrodsburg.
-He was celebrated throughout the State as a raconteur, a historian, a student of human nature, a great reader of books, as well as men; he had a strong judicial mind, having been educated for the law.
-In the State Senate Maj.
-Daviess represented his district for two years and at one time when offered a nomination for Congress, declined, saying that "politics sooner or later engulfs men's souls," and he might not be able to withstand the temptations offered.
+He was celebrated throughout the State as a raconteur, a historian, a student of human nature, and a great reader of books; he had a strong judicial mind, having been educated for the law.
+He represented his district in the State Senate for two years and at one time declined an offer of a nomination for Congress, saying that "politics sooner or later engulfs men's souls," and he might not be able to withstand the temptations offered.
 Thereafter, he lived the life of a "Latin farmer," with his home always open to strangers and friends.
 After Daviess was widowed, she ran the family's large farm of 1000 acres.

-The couple had at least two daughters, Hannah Daviess Pittman, of St. Louis, Missouri, and Annie T. Daviess; as well as at least one son, John Burton T. Daviess, the father of artist and novelist, Maria Thompson Daviess, for whom Daviess was a role model.
+The couple had at least two daughters, Hannah Daviess Pittman of St. Louis, Missouri, and Annie T. Daviess; and at least one son, John Burton T. Daviess, the father of artist and novelist, Maria Thompson Daviess, for whom Daviess was a role model.